Rohit-B-Kadam/vscode-px-to-viewport-extension/README.md

 # px to viewport

-This is an extension for Visual Studio Code that allows you to convert px to viewport (vh and vw) and it convert px to min(**vw, **vh).
+This is an extension for Visual Studio Code that allows you to convert px to viewport (vh and vw), convert px to min(**vw, **vh) and convert px to rem.

 ## Usage